 We rely on distributions and/or loans from our subsidiaries to meet our payment requirements under our obligations.
 If our subsidiaries are unable to pay dividends or otherwise make payments to us, we may not be able to make debt service payments on our obligations.
 Subject to certain exceptions, each of our subsidiaries guarantees our indebtedness under our Term Loan Facility.
 We conduct substantially all of our operations through our subsidiaries.
 Our operating cash flows and consequently our ability to service our debt is therefore principally dependent upon our subsidiaries' earnings and their distributions of those earnings to us and may also be dependent upon loans or other payments of funds to us by those subsidiaries.
-In addition, the ability of our subsidiaries to provide funds to us may be subject to restrictions under our Term Loan Facility and may be subject to the terms of such subsidiaries' future indebtedness, as well as the availability of sufficient surplus funds under applicable law.
+In addition, the ability of our subsidiaries' future indebtedness, as well as the availability of sufficient surplus funds under applicable law.